-There is a short-term disabled parking drop-off zone on Belleville Street in front of the Museum’s main entrance.
-Longer term parking for those with disabilities is available at the rear of the museum off Superior Street in a Robbins pay-parking lot.
+There is a short-term parking drop-off zone for people with disabilities on Belleville Street in front of the museum’s main entrance.
+Longer term parking for those with disabilities is available at the rear of the museum, in a Westpark pay-parking lot off Superior Street.
 Please display your disability decal in both cases.

-There are six ramps, providing access to the Museum, located outside the building.
-Transport-style wheelchairs are available on loan from the Coat Check, on a first-come-first-served basis for use within the museum.
+There are six access ramps located outside the museum building.
+Transport-style wheelchairs are available for use within the museum from the Coat Check on a first-come-first-served basis.

-There are some areas on the third floor of the Museum that are not wheelchair or scooter accessible.
-These include the upstairs portion of the Grand Hotel in Old Town, the lumber mill in the industries area and Captain George Vancouver’s HMS Discovery.
+There are some areas on the third floor of the museum that are not wheelchair or scooter accessible.
+These include the upstairs portion of the Grand Hotel in Old Town, the lumber mill in the industries area and the interior of HMS Discovery.

-There are also a few places in the Museum’s galleries where larger-than-standard-size scooters cannot be manoeuvered.
+There are also a few places in the museum’s galleries where larger-than-standard-size scooters cannot be manoeuvred.

 Leisure Assistant’s Pass

-With presentation of a Leisure Assistant’s Pass (provided through Recreation Integration Victoria), an assistant accompanying a person with a disability receives complimentary admission to the Museum and to the IMAX Theatre.
+With the presentation of a Leisure Assistant’s Pass (provided through Recreation Integration Victoria), an assistant accompanying a person with a disability receives complimentary admission to the museum.

 Strollers can be signed out from the Coat Check at no charge, on a first-come-first-served basis.
 These strollers are not designed for children less than one year old.

-Please be aware there are a few places in the museum’s galleries where larger-sized prams and buggies cannot be maneuvered.
-Folding-type strollers are recommended.
+Please be aware there are a few places in the museum’s galleries where larger-sized prams and buggies cannot be manoeuvred.
+Folding strollers are recommended.